Moisture management of sensitive buildings

 - Being able to keep a low temperature in the building without the risk of moisture-related damage

 - Dehumidification which is easy to install without extensive rebuilding or ventilation pipes

 REDUCE THE TEMPERATURE

-There, our product benefits come in handy; simple installation without holes in facades, low energy consumption and equally effective at low temperatures.
-When it is time for start-up - just start warming a day or two in advance!
-More and more municipal real estate and schools are now making use of the possibility of avoiding mould and bacterial growth in their crawling spaces and attics.
+More and more municipal real estate and schools are now making use of the possibility of avoiding mould and bacterial growth in their under ground spaces, crawl spaces and attics.

-Dehumidification with hot condensation means that no holes are required for walls or facades, since no ventilation pipes are needed.
+Dehumidification with Airwatergreen technology means that no holes are required for walls or facades, since no ventilation pipes are needed.
 The water is removed through a hose to the nearest drain or collected in a container specially designed for the purpose.

 A special trolley with built-in 40 liter tank is available as an accessory to easily set up and remove the dehumidifier as needed.